mzampetakis/mzampetakis/README.md

 In my free time I enjoy working with small SW projects, embedded systems & reading.
 I also love bicycling 🚲 and LEGOs!
-In my [repositories](https://github.com/mzampetakis?tab=repositories) you can find a few interesting things I get up with while in my [personnal website](https://mzampetakis.com) you can find more info about me and some posts I have recently started to write!
+In my [repositories](https://github.com/mzampetakis?tab=repositories) you can find a few interesting things I get up with while in my [personal website](https://mzampetakis.com) you can find more info about me and some posts I have recently started to write!

 <hr>
 <p align="center">